frdr-dfdr/frdr_docs/docs/en/faq.md

 ### 13. How long do I have to complete a deposit?
 Session timeout is 60 minutes, which means that as long as you are moving to the next screen in under 60 minutes, you will not have a problem.
 If you need to take longer than that, you should save your progress and come back to it after you have your text ready to copy and paste.

+### 14. What datasets can I search for in Geodisy?
+Geodisy provides map search functionality to supplement the FRDR discovery service.
+The map search is currently in beta and indexes only a small subset of the datasets available through FRDR’s main search.
+All of Geodisy’s contents are drawn from Scholars Portal Dataverse, and only datasets with location metadata and/or geospatial files are eligible for inclusion.
+FRDR is actively working toward expanding the contents of the map search.
+More FAQ information about Geodisy is available [here](https://github.com/ubc-library/geodisy/blob/master/Documentation/userguides/FAQ.md).